junoulee/Best.GET/README.md

     npm install
     ```

-1. Import the example database to PostgreSQL.
+1. Start PostgreSQL

     ```shell
     sudo service postgresql start
+    ```

+1. Create a local .env file from provided example file

+    ```shell
+    cp .env.example .env
+    ```

+1. Update the DATABASE_URL in the .env file.
+Update 'changeMe' to the name-of-database you wish to create.

+    ```shell
+    DATABASE_URL=postgres://dev:dev@localhost/changeMe?sslmode=disable
+    ```

+1. Create a database using the name-of-database set in the .env file.

+    ```shell
+    createdb name-of-database
+    ```

+1. Import the example database to PostgreSQL and start the database (http://localhost:8081/).

+    ```shell
     npm run db:import
-    pgweb --db=finalProject
+    pgweb --db=name-of-database
     ```

 1. Start the project.
 Once started you can view the application by opening http://localhost:3000 in your browser.